The power of now (Quote of the Month, May 2011)

 Pain in life is inevitable; suffering is optional.
 The power of now will set you free.

 Posted on May 25, 2011, in Quote of the Month and tagged A New Earth, book review, Eckhart Tolle, future, mind, now, past, presence, present moment, spirituality, suffering, The Most Zen Chart Ever, The power of now, time, Zen.
 Bookmark the permalink.
-Leave a Comment.
+Comments Off on The power of now (Quote of the Month, May 2011).